Install¶

 THIS IS AN OPTIONAL STEP, required only if you plan to use cloud storage [Google Drive, for instance]

-setting blank in your settings.yml
+setting in your settings.yml

 , and skip this step.